 4).
 There are approximately 7500 types of apples all around the world, which means it might take you about 20 years to try all these apples.

 5).
 Some people are frightened of apples.
-Yes, there’s such thing as the phobia of apples that’s referred to as “Malusdomesticaphobia”.
+Yes, there’s such thing as the phobia of apples that are referred to as “Malusdomesticaphobia”.
 The fear is connected to seeing apples or eating apples.

 6).
 Apple trees require 4 to 5 years to make their first fruit.